Jropp/jason-ropp-js-iobp/PULL_REQUEST_TEMPLATE.md

 - [ ] Updated the docs, if necessary
 - [ ] Included the appropriate labels
 - [ ] Referenced applicable issues (i.e. Closes #XXXX, Fixes #XXXX)
+- [ ] Verified that you are merging into the correct branch

 Browsers tested:

 - [ ] Chrome
 - [ ] Firefox
 - [ ] Safari